ersgonzalo/Game-Length-Times/readme.md

 Game Lengths
 ==========

 An overall chart showcasing the length of time that various games (video games, sports, etc) take.
 Inspired by the super short length of time that Splatoon matches take, I was curious to create a super large chart of data that can allow users to differentiate the time spent.
+A mini research project where we can compare the different amount of time that each game/activity would typically take.

 ### Our Data
 - For these cases, we'll be ignoring any overtime that matches go into or any extra rules that will add additional time to the match.
 - We will also be ignoring any downtime that players will be facing (breaks, fouls, etc).
+- Tried to be accurate to the degree of a "complete" game.
+Users can always stop playing interim, tournaments and rounds can always add more time spend doing that activity.
 - Sources may also be from fansites where users have willingly submitted their data.

 ### To Contribute